Finnoy Travel - Travel Stories and Reviews

 Requirements for Nurses

-At the moment a foreign nurse who obtained a degree in Bachelor of Science in Nursing from outside the EU is not directly qualified to practice as a professional nurse in Finland.
-This is the consequence of a gap in the nursing syllabus of foreign nursing schools outside the EU and the Finnish curriculum.
+Currently, a foreign nurse who obtained a Bachelor of Science in Nursing from outside the EU is not directly qualified to practice as a professional nurse in Finland.
+This results from a gap in the nursing syllabus of foreign nursing schools outside the EU and the Finnish curriculum.
 A nurse will qualify in Finland as a practical nurse or registered nurse after the applicant obtains professional practice rights from Valvira in Finland.
 Employers can easily check online if an employee has obtained the qualification from the registers of social welfare and healthcare professional's website.
 This link to the registry is open to the public as well.

-Another big factor for a foreign nurse not being able to practice directly the professional rights as a nurse in Finland is the language barrier.
+Another significant factor for a foreign nurse not being able to practice directly the professional rights as a nurse in Finland is the language barrier.
 As earlier mentioned, Finnish and Swedish are the official languages used in Finland.
-This means nurses should be able to speak either of these two languages to be able to carry out the tasks of a nurse.
+This means nurses should be able to speak either of these two languages to carry out the tasks of a nurse.
 It is important to note that communication is the central core of the nursing practice, not forgetting the essence of patient safety.
-Swedish is easier to learn but you will need Finnish skills if you intend to work in big cities.
+Swedish is easier to learn, but you will need Finnish skills if you intend to work in big cities.

 Residence Permit

-Finnish Immigration Service after a long time of being criticized for slow service in processing visas has installed a new director general in the autumn of 2022.
+Finnish Immigration Service, after a long time of being criticised for slow visas, has appointed a new director general.
 The new director general of the Finnish Immigration Service committed to speeding up the permit processes for foreigners applying to Finland with the help of automation.
 He also hopes for a greater sense of community from the integration services that promote language skills, education and employment.
 The agency intends to reform its operating methods, overall consideration in processing and decision-making, consultation with clients, and the practices of concealing decisions.

 Have thorough research about the trustworthiness of the recruitment agency you are applying with.
-The best way to find out about such an agency is by asking directly from some of their previous applicants regarding their experience.
+The best way to find out about such an agency is by asking some of their previous applicants directly about their experience.

 Challenges Foreign Nurses May Face